Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 The Executive Summary

-Who this is for: Coaches, consultants, and service founders in the $50K–$125K/month band with solid core offers, 18–30 active clients, and 30–35 delivery hours a week, who keep hearing “Do you offer something more intensive?” and saying no.
+Who this is for: Coaches, consultants, and service founders in the $50K–$125K/month band with solid core offers and 18–30 active clients who keep hearing “Do you offer something more intensive?” and saying no.

-What you’ll learn: The 72-Hour VIP Build Protocol (Weekend VIP Protocol), including VIP buyer profiling, the Minimum Viable Differentiation stack, VIP pricing at 2.5–3.5× core, the 6-month minimum commitment, the VIP application filter, and three failure patterns (6-Week Perfect Build, 3x Price With No Differentiation, Reverse-Engineered Competitor Copy) and how to avoid them.
+What you’ll learn: The 72-Hour VIP Build Protocol, including VIP buyer profiling, the Minimum Viable Differentiation stack, VIP pricing at 2.5–3.5× core, a 6-month minimum, and the three failure patterns it avoids.

-Time to implement: Spend 7–10 hours over one weekend defining the VIP buyer, building the offer stack, and setting up logistics; launch on Monday, run calls Tuesday–Friday, and follow Jordan’s path to land your first VIP client in 7 days and reach $8K–$15K monthly in VIP revenue within the first month.
+Time to implement: Spend 7–10 hours over one weekend defining the VIP buyer, building the offer stack, and setting up logistics; launch on Monday, run calls Tuesday–Friday, and aim to land your first VIP client in 7 days toward $8K–$15K monthly in VIP revenue.

 Written by Nour Boustani for $50K–$125K/month founders and operators who want to add $8K–$15K in monthly premium revenue without rebuilding their business, hiring a new team, or spending months designing a “perfect” VIP experience.